statamic/docs/content/collections/docs/principles.md

 - **Ridiculously simple** deployment and load balancing scenarios.
 - Lots, lots more.

-As your site scales, you can choose to move from the flat file driver to one that best suits your needs. **Deferring this decision prevents premature optimization and technical debt.**
+As your site scales, you can choose to move from the flat file driver to one best suiting your needs. **Deferring this decision prevents premature optimization and technical debt.**

 <figure>
     <img src="https://imgs.xkcd.com/comics/the_general_problem.png" alt="Premature Optimization comic by XKCD">